 I didn’t even know that doctors took the liberty of making appointments for referrals.
 Most of the time, the patient is responsible for that.
 I was blown away.
 Every doctor that treated me was “my kind of doctor.”
 There really are good doctors out there.
 You have to seek them out.

 #4 My husband can multi-task.

-  During my recovery and during the time off of my feet, I learned that David really can multi-task house chores.
-He may not do all of the things exactly the way I would do them, but when he does the main chores at hand he does a pretty damn good job.
+During my recovery and during the time off of my feet, I learned that David really could multi-task house chores.
+He may not do all of the things exactly how I would do them, but when he does the main chores at hand, he does a pretty damn good job.
 Not that I ever doubted him for a minute, but he really meant in sickness and in health.
-A lot of nights he came straight home from work and started making me supper without even changing out of his work uniform.
+He came straight home from work many nights and started making me supper without even changing out of his work uniform.
 I couldn’t have made it through all of this without him.
 He has been my rock through all of this and has taken such good care of me.
-I am truly blessed to be married to such a wonderful man. ♥
+I am truly blessed to have married such a wonderful man. ♥